klemenjak/YoMoPie/README.md

 # Servus!

-The YoMo project aims to empower people using low-cost open-hardware energy monitor.
+Computational methods for the enhancement of energy efficiency rely on a measurement process with sufficient accuracy and number of measurements.
+Networked energy meters, energy monitors, serve as a vital link between the energy consumption of households and key insights that reveal strategies to achieve significant energy savings.

-With YoMoPie, we provide a user-oriented energy monitor based on the Raspberry Pi platform that aims to enable intelligent energy services in households.

-The introduced energy monitor measures active as well as apparent power, stores data locally, and integrates an easy to use Python library.
-Furthermore, the presented energy monitor enables the execution of user-designed services to enhance energy efficiency in buildings and households.

-Along with the design, possible applications that could run on top of our system such as residential demand response, immediate user feedback, smart meter data analytics, or energy disaggregation are discussed.
+With YoMoPie, we propose a user-oriented energy monitor for the Raspberry Pi platform that aims to enable intelligent energy services in households.
+YoMoPie measures active as well as apparent power, stores data locally, and integrates a user-friendly Python library.
+Furthermore, the presented energy monitor allows users to run self-designed services in their home to enhance energy efficiency.
+Potential services are (but not limited to) residential demand response, immediate user feedback, smart meter data analytics, or energy disaggregation.

 <!--- YoMoPie builds on [the work published in [1]](https://link.springer.com/article/10.1007%2Fs00450-014-0290-8#/page-1).
 YoMoPie provides the following advancements: